-CONTROL OPERATIONS: Mosquito and Vector Control Specialists (Specialists) have continued mosquito surveillance and treatments in all sources, such as: rock pits, dredger pits, flood water areas, agricultural, ditches, drains, urban sources, etc. Seasonal staff started employment on May 23rd, most of which have been trained and are working in the field.
-Service requests for inspections, fish, and treatments have continued to increase over the past month.
-The District also conducted it's first ULV fogging operation on June 1st.
+CONTROL OPERATIONS: Mosquito and Vector Control Specialists (Specialists) have continued with winter/spring mosquito surveillance and treatments in rock pits, dredger pits, flood water areas, agricultural, ditches, drains and urban sources.
+Service requests for inspections, fish, and treatments have increased over the past month.
+Seasonal staff began employment on May 30th and are now deployed in the field.

-AIRCRAFT OPERATIONS: As of June 1, 2022, 714Y has treated 282 acres of managed wetlands.
-The acreage at this time last year was 830 acres.
-6633K has treated 682 acres of rice.
-The acreage at this time last year was 637 acres.
-606Y has made 0 ULV adulticide treatments this year.
-Last year at this time, 606Y had made 0 ULV treatments.
+AIRCRAFT OPERATIONS: As of June 7th, the District has treated 1,643 acres of wetlands; compared to 282 acres at this time last year.
+The District has treated 1,502 acres of rice this year, compared to 682 acres at this time last year.
+The District has made 1 ULV adulticide treatments thus far, compared to 0 ULV adulticide treatments at this time last year.

 PUBLIC INFORMATION & OUTREACH: The Public Relations (PR) Department is currently preparing for the upcoming public relations season.
-The PR Department is reviewing and updating (if needed) the District's website, brochures, photo and video files, and other informational documents.
-The District mobile friendly website continues to be updated as needed.
-The District public service announcements began in May 2022, running on newspapers, radio and television.
-The District's billboards went up in May as well and will continue to rotate throughout the county throughout the summer.
-The District also had a booth at Gridley's Red Suspenders Day Parade on May 21st.
+The PR Department continues to review and update (if needed) the District's website, brochures, photo and video files, and other informational documents.
+The District is also in the process of transferring service providers and will be giving the District's website an overhaul.
+The District public service announcements continue to run on newspapers, radio, television, and digital advertising.
+The District attended Red Suspenders Day Parade on May 20th.